codebar/tutorials/js/lesson1/tutorial.md

 value of two numbers with a `+` sign between them is those two numbers added together.

+> Now that you've learnt how to some simple maths, why not try out some more in your console?

-We want to do things with words as well as numbers.
+But, on websites we don't just see numbers so we want to do things with words too.
 A value containing letters is a **string**, and you write it in quotes.
+Try typing
-Try typing `'Hello'` on the console.
+`'Hello'` on the console.
 Like before, you'll see it repeated back to you.

 Try `'Hello' + 'there'`.
 You should see it combine the two strings into one.
-The value of two strings with a `+` sign between them is those two strings concatenated.
+The value of two strings with a `+` sign between them is those two strings **concatenated**.
 You'll also see that it's missing a space - can you fix that?

+> Now that you've learnt how to concatenate 2 strings, trying practising a few more so you become more comfortable with it?

 Try typing `Hello` without any quotes around it.
-See how you just get an error about `Hello` not being defined?
+See how you get an error about `Hello` not being defined?
 Words that are not wrapped in quotes are not strings.
 There's a couple of things that they could be, which we'll discuss later, but the important thing to remember for